Real-time Websocket

 X-API-Key: <token>

-endpoint is used to provide real-time interaction with modules running on Engine.
+The /websocket endpoint is used to provide real-time interaction with modules running on Engine.
 It provides an interface to build efficient, responsive user interfaces, monitoring systems and other extensions which require live, two-way or asynchronous interaction.

 Heartbeat